sarveshmann/cse15l-lab-reports/lab_report_1.md

   * Follow the steps on this [link](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994) to learn how to use Bash on VSCode.

 > Step 2:
-  * Open the terminal window, using ctrl or command + ` or Terminal -> New Terminal menu option.
+  * Open the Terminal window on VSCode, using ctrl or command + ` or Terminal -> New Terminal menu option.
   * Copy and paste the following command: ssh cs15lsp23zz@ieng6.ucsd.edu
   * Replace "zz" in the command with the letters in your course-specific account and press Enter.
   * You will be prompted to enter your account password, type in your password and press Enter.